shupatil/AlignmentFreeNetwork/README.md

 # AlignmentFreeNetwork
-Alignment Free Network repository for shubhada/harsh/anusha/deepika No check ins are made till now.
+Alignment Free Network repository for shubhada/harsh/anusha/deepika No check ins are made.